Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Introduction

 \section{Introduction}

-Due to their low cost, simple mechanical structure, vertical take-off and landing capabilities, and high maneuverability, quadcopters are applicable in a wide range of industrial processes such as agriculture, search and rescue, inspection, and surveillance \cite{kim2019}.
-Because of the coupling among actuators and the uncertainty of external disturbances, they have a highly nonlinear dynamic system.
-That is why the role of attitude control in quadcopter trajectory tracking and maneuvering is of paramount importance.
-In \cite{zulu2016}, a variety of control algorithms were executed and showed that none of them can meet the requirements, even though hybrid methods have better adaptability and robustness to pass disturbances.
+Due to their low cost, simple mechanical structure, vertical take-off and landing capabilities, and high maneuverability, quadcopters are widely applicable in industrial processes such as agriculture, search and rescue, inspection, and surveillance~\cite{kim2019}.
+However, because of actuator coupling and the presence of external disturbances, quadcopters exhibit highly nonlinear dynamics.
+Therefore, attitude control plays a crucial role in trajectory tracking and maneuvering.
+In~\cite{zulu2016}, a variety of control algorithms were evaluated, showing that none could fully meet the requirements, although hybrid methods demonstrated better adaptability and robustness in the presence of disturbances.

+The PID controller is extensively used in industrial systems due to its simplicity and ease of implementation.
+Nevertheless, its accuracy is highly dependent on controller gains and the system model.
+In high-order nonlinear systems, parameter uncertainties and external disturbances can significantly degrade PID performance.
+Conventional offline tuning methods are not efficient for such systems~\cite{pan2009}.
+To achieve acceptable performance in nonlinear settings, online methods such as Adaptive Control, Fuzzy Systems, and Neural Networks (NNs) are preferred~\cite{yang2013,goel2020,hernandez2016,bari2019,park2021}.
+NNs are capable of solving non-trivial problems efficiently and approximating high-order nonlinear functions~\cite{abiodun2018}.